Lead scoring is essential to a well-oiled marketing and sales machine.

 - Recent funding rounds

-There are many values that can make certain accounts more likely to convert or more desirable, and therefore worth the limited time of your sales associates.
+Many values can make certain accounts more likely to convert or more desirable and, therefore worth the limited time of your sales associates.
+These values can be used to determine if a lead is marketing qualified.

-Having free-floating contacts in your database can hinder your lead scoring in multiple ways.
+Having free-floating contacts in your database can hinder your lead scoring system in multiple ways.
 First, with the lead disconnected from the company, it may break your score completely.
 Second, without that connection in place, you may de-prioritize high-level decision-makers that are critical to success with that account.
+Third, it can break your critical marketing automation systems and hurt your ability to accurately segment contacts to deliver personalized messages.

-If you have been lead scoring in HubSpot for some time, you have likely come across a lead with a low score and immediately thought it seemed strange.
-Maybe you know a lot about that particular prospect and, off-hand, it seems like they should be scored a bit higher.
+You have probably come across a lead with a low score and immediately thought it seemed strange.
+Maybe you know a lot about that particular prospect and, off-hand, it seems they should be scored higher.

-HubSpot’s lead scoring system is simple.
+Lead scoring is typically straightforward.
 You assign positive and negative points to attributes or actions for each lead.
-Holding a position like “Marketing Director” in a company with 500+ employees might make them more valuable and thus necessitate a higher score.
+For example, holding a position like “Marketing Director” in a company with 500+ employees might make them more valuable and thus necessitate a higher score.
 But if you don’t have data for their job title or the company’s employee count, you aren’t going to receive an accurate score for that lead.

 3. Field Inconsistencies Lead to Inaccurate Lead Scores